When installing software for your Apogee product, you may get an alert message that a System Extension was blocked.

 - Once you’ve restarted, launch this installer again and begin the install.
 Towards the end of the install, before you restart the Mac, open System Preferences and go to the General tab of the Security & Privacy pane.
 If you see a message towards the bottom of the window with an Allow button, then unlock the Security & Privacy pane and click the Allow button.
 If the Apogee installer has finished, restart the Mac.

-For INTEL Macs on OS 11 and lower, follow the steps below:
+For INTEL Macs, follow the steps below:

 Go to your Mac System Preferences Security & Privacy panel to Allow the System Extension so your Apogee product will work properly.